Master of Arts in Professional Mental Health Counseling

 Grade Point Average (GPA)

 All applicants must hold a minimum 2.75 GPA (on a 4.0 scale) in their undergraduate degree.
 A minimum of 3.4 GPA is required for those students who graduated from an institution using a 5.0 scale.
+If your GPA falls below the minimum, you should submit a letter of explanation with your application materials.
 Please note that the average GPA for our successful applicants is generally in the 3.0 to 4.0 range (on a 4.0 scale).
-If your GPA falls below this range due to extenuating circumstances, you may choose to submit a letter of explanation with your application materials.

 Submit a current professional resume listing positions that you have held for three months or longer including your current position.
 Also include any volunteer work or other professionally related experiences.